zencart/documentation/content/user/plugins/about_plugins.md

 ---
 title: About Plugins
-description: About plugins in Zen Cart
+description: Modifying your shopping cart using plugins
 category: plugins
 weight: -1
 ---